mozman/ezdxf/docs/source/dxfinternals/dimstyle_table.rst

 DIMVAR              Code    Description
 =================== ======= ============================================================================================
 DIMTFILL            69      Text fill 0=off; 1=background color; 2=custom color (see DIMTFILLCLR)
-DIMTFILLCLR         70      Text fill custom color DIMFXLON            290     Extension line has fixed length if set to 1 DIMFXL              49      Length of extension line below dimension line if fixed (DIMFXLON is 1), DIMEXE defines the
+DIMTFILLCLR         70      Text fill custom color as color index DIMFXLON            290     Extension line has fixed length if set to 1 DIMFXL              49      Length of extension line below dimension line if fixed (DIMFXLON is 1), DIMEXE defines the
                             the length above the dimension line